 Congratulations on your engagement!
 If you’re visiting this page, it probably means that either you or your partner isn’t a U.S. citizen, but you are planning on building your life as a married couple in the United States.
-What’s the best path for you and your fiancé or fiancée?
+What’s the best path for you and your fiancé(e)?

 What is a fiancé visa?

 A fiancé visa, technically called a K-1 visa, is issued by U.S. Citizenship and Immigration Services (USCIS), a branch of the U.S. Department of Homeland Security.

 (For simplicity, below we’ll use “fiancé” to mean either a male or female engaged partner.)

 Before filing for a fiancé visa, a couple must typically have seen each other in person within the previous two years.

 The foreign partner applying for the fiancé visa must marry their U.S. citizen partner within 90 days of entry, or depart the United States.

 Note: If you’re already married, or if your future spouse already lives in the United States, the fiancé visa isn’t available.
-Refer to our explanation of spousal visas cards for more about that process.
+Refer to our explanation of spousal visas for more information about that process.

 Fiancés of U.S. citizens have two primary options for immigrating to the USA: